 - Requires access to reliable and relevant external data sources.

-- May not be suitable for all types of transactions, particularly those involving complex calculations or logic.
+- May not be suitable for all different types of transactions, particularly those involving complex calculations or logic.

 {{cta-image-second}}